kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 Then I browsed all the parameters and eventually got to http://careers.inlanefreight.local:80/register?id=1 to register an account with arbitrary credentials which authenticated me to the web server.
 I then was able view other profiles on http://careers.inlanefreight.local:80/profile?id=4 by adjusting the id parameter which got me the third flag: HTB{8f40ecf17f681612246fa5728c159e46}

+### Fourth Flag
 Next, I moved on to dev.inlanefreight.local.
 I used ffuf to enumerate any php files which got me to dev.inlanefreight.local/login.php.
-I noticed that I did not have access via the HTTP GET request, so I tried different HTTP requests until I noticed that the TRACK request worked (TRACE request did not work either), and then noticed from the original get request that there was an HTTP line called X-Custom-IP-Authorization, which declared a 172 ip address.
-I set it to loopback address to try to delcare myself as an authorized ip address, which successfully got me onto the login.php website.
+I noticed that I did not have access via the HTTP GET request, so I tried different HTTP requests until I noticed that the TRACK request worked (TRACE request did not work either), and then noticed from the original GET request that there was an HTTP line called X-Custom-IP-Authorization, which declared a 172 ip address.
+I set it to loopback address to try to declare myself as an authorized ip address, which successfully got me onto the login.php website.

-### Fourth Flag
 Then, I see a file upload button and tried uploading a PHP web shell.
 It did not work since the uploader only allowed img/png files.
 I uploaded a test png file and recorded the HTTP POST request on BurpSuite.
 I changed the JPG code to the php web shell code, and then sent it again on BurpSuite to the site.
 This is successful and gave me a response saying that file was uploaded to /uploads/screenshot.png:
 ![[Pasted image 20250314195405.png]]